Statistical methods for partitioning ribbon and globally-distributed flux using data from the Interstellar Boundary Explorer: Application to real IBEX data

-\textbf{Figure \ref{skewness_realdata}a} provides the ribbon skewness and width (measured by full width at half max; FWHM) for the ribbon-only map estimates within each azimuthal angle.
-These results reveal a fairly symmetrical ribbon on average, with some slight negative skewness (more ENA flux toward ribbon center) for ESAs (energy steps) 3-5.
-Estimated widths were the smallest for ESAs 3 and 4 on average, with median estimates of 26.2, 18.5, 16.5, 27.8, and 36.8 degrees, respectively, for ESAs 2-6 across all ram maps.\\ \textbf{Figure \ref{skewness_realdata}b} provides the maximum estimated ribbon ENA rate over time by energy step.
-Across ESAs, the method in \citet{Reisenfeld2021} tended to produce slightly dimmer ribbons than the proposed methods, likely due to the more restrictive ribbon shape assumed by \citet{Reisenfeld2021}.
-However, changes in the ribbon heights over time and by ESA tended to be qualitatively similar between the proposed and \citet{Reisenfeld2021} methods (not shown).
+\textbf{Figure \ref{skewness_realdata}a} provides the ribbon skewness and width (measured by full width at half max) for the ribbon-only map estimates within each azimuthal angle across all Theseus maps considered.
+These results reveal a fairly symmetrical ribbon on average, with possibly some slight negative skewness (more ENA flux toward ribbon center) for energy steps 3-5.
+Estimated widths were the smallest for step 4 on average, with median estimates of 25.0, 19.0, 15.5, 23.0, and 31.5 degrees, respectively, for energy steps 2-6.
+Similar results are provided for ISOC maps in \textbf{Supp.
+Figure F6}, with estimated median ribbon widths between 20 and 27 degrees.
+The near-zero ribbon skewness observed for these maps provides some evidence in favor of symmetric ribbon profile theories such as the weak scattering hypothesis.
+Additional analysis using corrected versions of these data are warranted to evaluate this question more rigorously.\\ \textbf{Figure \ref{skewness_realdata}b} provides the maximum estimated ribbon ENA rate over time by energy step.
+The method in \citet{Reisenfeld2021} tended to produce slightly dimmer ribbons than the proposed method, likely due to the more restrictive ribbon shape assumed by \citet{Reisenfeld2021}.
+However, changes in the ribbon heights over time and by energy tended to be qualitatively similar between the methods.
 Both methods indicated that the ribbon intensity changed dramatically between 2009 and 2019, with much weaker ribbon flux from roughly 2015 to 2018.
+The increased ENA rates observed at the start of 2019 are consistent with the hypothesis that the peak ribbon ENA rate follows the 11 year solar cycle, with a delay due to secondary ENA dynamics in the outer heliosphere and travel time of ENAs back to Earth \citep{McComas2020}.